kredati/cin2999f21/syllabus.md

 * What does a job ad look like
 * How to ignore the market until it’s worth worrying about

+Homework due:
+* Upload your journal club article. *Select an essay or book chapter, published in English (not translated), since 2000, that is the kind of academic writing that really turns your crank: it inspires you to acts of research & intellection.
+It's best, but not requred, for it to be a stand-alone piece: a journal article or chapter in an edited volume (and not a chapter from a monograph).
+Upload a PDF of it to the course Slack.*

 #### Week 4, October 4: The program & surviving it, part 2: The short view
 Reading due:
 * Bolker, _Writing Your Dissertation_, ch.
 2, “Choosing and Advisor and a Committee”
 * Kelsky, “Best Advisors, Worst Advisors,” and “A Good Advisor is Not Nice” from _The Professor is In_

 In-class visit:
-* Students TBD from current 3rd year cohort talk about their exam experiences.
+* Students TBD from current 3rd year cohort talk about their exam experiences

 Homework due:
 * Peruse school of graduate studies resources pages [here](https://www.one-tab.com/page/VS8lKYd2SvaQLKbzzymcGA).